 The Market offers culinary enthusiasts a world of flavors and spices.
 Many of Philadelphia's premier restaurants can be found here or nearby; additionally, there is an abundance of delicious food vendors and stalls offering mouthwatering meals.

 The Italian Market began as a shopping hub for Italian immigrants who immigrated to South Philadelphia in great numbers at the turn of the twentieth century.
-These immigrants quickly shopped in existing row houses by converting ground floors for business while living above them.
+These immigrants quickly shopped in existing row houses, converting the ground floors for business while living above them.

 A Multicultural Mecca

-Over time, The Market has changed as its community evolved and new immigrants arrived.
+Over time, the market changed as its community evolved and new immigrants arrived.
 Families no longer lived directly above their shops; instead, they commuted from the suburbs or city outskirts.
 After World War II, traditional family businesses diversified, and their character became more multicultural.

-Today, the Market remains a highly-desirable destination for outdoor shopping and sidewalk dining, hosting an eclectic range of ethnic eateries and specialty gift shops that attract locals and tourists.
+Today, the Market remains a highly desirable destination for outdoor shopping and sidewalk dining.
+It hosts an eclectic range of ethnic eateries and specialty gift shops that attract locals and tourists.
 Philly cheesesteaks and antipasti are perennially popular, while Mexican taquerias and Vietnamese banh mi stalls can also be found there.

 A Destination For Locals And Tourists

 The Italian Market features awning-covered sidewalks lined with grocery shops, restaurants, and cafes, with a strong Italian influence.
-Many of these stores can be found located within traditional Philadelphia row houses with owners living above.
+Many of these stores are within traditional Philadelphia row houses with owners living above them.

 Scents of fresh produce blend with salty fish aroma and the fragrant fragrance of freshly baked bread.
 At the same time, multiple languages are spoken on the streets, and many vendors have long served their local community.